Symmetries

 Some authors want to write down how they have learned about symmetries (J. Schwichtenberg).
 Others want to prepare students for high-energy physics and quantum field theory in any number of dimensions.
 (A. Wipf, N. Jevanjee), or for applications of topology in condensed matter (M. Guidry and Y. Sun).
 Often books arise from lectures, for example about rotational symmetry and its exploits in atomic physics (F. Laloë).

-A teacher will typically convey what she or he has learned and is using in her/his daily research work.
+A teacher in an “advanced” topic like this will typically convey what she or he has learned and is using in her/his daily research work.
 The corresponding “level of sophistication” will be mirrored in the text.
 A somewhat ambitious teacher may want to present her/his personal view on the subject.
 One may find texts that essentially collect the information lying around (in textbooks, on wikipedia or in online lecture notes).
-They are useful to find everything in the same place, but may lack a guiding line.
+These texts are useful to have everything in the same place, but may lack a guiding line.
 Texts that I still remember had a particular style and way of presentation (Landau & Lifshitz volume I is a wonderful example).
 Some books are special because they string together different aspects of the subject into one coherent flow, making connections that may be difficult to find elsewhere.

 How do they differ?